 - Add the sugars and whisk until combined.

-- Sift together the flour, salt, baking powder and bicarb, and cocoa powder in a separate bowl.
+- Sift together the flour, salt, baking powder and bicarb in a separate bowl.

 - Fold the dry ingredients into the wet carefully – do not overmix!

 - Once mixed, carefully fold through the chocolate chips, until just mixed.